Volunteer Services

 Learn more about volunteering locally.

-The current round of funding runs from 1 July 2016 until 30 June 2019.
-The 2019-2022 scheme is now closed.
-Applications are currently going through an appraisal process and final decisions will be communicated to applicants in late May/early June 2019.
+The current round of funding runs from 1 July 2022 until 30 June 2025.
+The application process for the scheme is now closed.

 Learn more about funding here.